HR-CMGT/PRG06-vue-workshop/README.md

     variable = "hello world"
 }
 ```
 Now, the text in the `<div>` will reflect the value of `variable` automatically!
 Let's try this by building a single file component with reactive data.
-In the `created` method, we start a timer that changes a variable over time.
-The UI should reflect this automatically.
+In the `created` method, we start a timer that changes a variable over time..

 **app.vue**
 ```